-The Music app on macOS Big Sur features a new Listening Now tab that's designed to enhance discovery.
+The Music app on macOS Big Sur features a new Listening Now tab designed to enhance discovery.
 From here, you'll find your favorite music and artists, and your signature Apple Music mixes.
 A built-in algorithm learns what you love and provides new suggestions.
 Listening Now is also found on the Music app in iOS 14 and iPadOS 14.

 What say you?

+Whether you're sticking with your existing Mac or looking to buy something new), macOS Big Sur will make a splash.
 Which macOS Big Sur features are your favorites?
 Let us know in the comments below.